Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Egret at the Cape May Bird Observatory

-📍 Google Maps | Phone: (609) 400-3868 | Website | Hours: 9:30 am – 4:30 pm Wednesday – Sunday | Entrance: Free – except for special programs
+📍 Google Maps | Phone: (609) 400-3868 | Website | Hours: 9:30 am – 4:30 pm daily | Entrance: Free – except for special programs

-Bird enthusiasts will love the Cape May Bird Observatory.
+Bird enthusiasts (myself included!) will love the Cape May Bird Observatory.
 Here, you’ll get all the information you need to see beautiful birds in their natural habitat, and there are a variety of program options to choose from.

-There are birding walks, field trips, and even kids programs for aspiring ornithologists.
+There are birding walks, field trips, and even kids’ programs for aspiring ornithologists.
 If you love butterflies (as I do!), they occasionally offer Migration Watches.
 These watches help you spot the beautiful Monarch butterfly during its migration.
 Grab some binoculars and get ready for some beautiful sights.

 The Lobster House

-Dine in this classic harborside restaurant
+Dine in this classic harborside restaurant.

-The Lobster House signage in Cape May
+The Lobster House signage

 Sign for The Lobster House (photo: EQRoy / Shutterstock)